March is here, and Spring is just around the corner. Summer follows next, and with that comes the Sandal season.

 3) Ecco Sport Yucatan Sandal

-The Ecco Yucatan is another Fisherman style sandal which melds a tonal leather-based aesthetic with athletic footwear performance.
+The Ecco Yucatan is another Fisherman style sandal that melds tonal, black and brown styling with athletic footwear performance.

 A two-point hook and loop closure makes the upper fit secure and adjustable at the same time.
-A neoprene mesh lining makes wearing all-day wearing comfortable.
-We’d like to point out that the forefoot strap isn’t a proper hook-and-loop closure – you can only make tiny fit adjustments there.
+A neoprene mesh lining makes all-day wear a comfortable experience.
+We’d like to point out that the forefoot strap isn’t a working hook-and-loop closure – you can only make tiny fit adjustments there.

 Ecco uses direct injection to make its outsoles, and the Yucatan Sandal is no different.
 A resilient Polyurethane midsole is directly injected over a durable rubber outsole.
 The PU foam delivers stable cushioning and the dual-density footbed enhances the step-in comfort.